Yahaya-Salisu/real_world_asset/2025-07-Mellow-Flexible-Contest/[H-02]-Funds-draining.md

 This bug is similar in nature to `[H-01]` found in `RedeemQueue.sol`, but due to the separation of contract logic and exploit surface, this report addresses a distinct instance.

+### Root Cause

+SignatureRedeemQueue.sol#L13-L28 https://github.com/sherlock-audit/2025-07-mellow-flexible-vaults-Yahaya-Salisu/blob/main/flexible-vaults%2Fsrc%2Fqueues%2FSignatureRedeemQueue.sol#L13-L28

-### Internal Preconditions
+### Internal Pre-conditions

-If a trusted party like admin or validator has signed a message granting a user an ordered amount, which can be redeemed via SignatureRedeemQueue.redeem().
+1. If a trusted admin or validator has signed a message granting a user an ordered amount, which can be redeemed via `SignatureRedeemQueue.redeem()`.

-### External Preconditions
+### External Pre-conditions

-A user has to get signed ordered amount first and then calls `redeem()` with a `requested > ordered`.
+1. A user has to get signed ordered amount first and then calls `redeem()` with a `requested > ordered`.

-### Attacker Path
+### Attack Path

 1. A user got a valid signed order for `1,000`.

 2. And then modifies requested amount to `1,010` even though the signed ordered is `1000`.

 3. And the user calls `redeem()` with valid signatures and redemption succeeds as long as vault has >= 1,010 in liquid assets.

-### Impact:
+### Impact

-This vulnerability allows a user to redeem more assets than they are allowed to redeem, and inflating their authorized withdrawal by exploiting a missing validation.
-This leads to permanent imbalance in the vault, dilution of shares, and potential loss of funds for other users.
+1. This vulnerability allows a user to redeem more assets than they are allowed to redeem, and inflating their authorized withdrawal by exploiting a missing requested validation.

+2. And this leads to permanent imbalance in the vault, dilution of shares, and potential loss of funds for other users.

-### Proof of concept:
+### PoC

-The PoC below shows how a user got signed ordered of 1,000, and the user calls redeem with a `requested > ordered`, but the transaction fails due to InsufficientAsset in the vault.
+The PoC below shows how a user got signed ordered of 1,000 and calls redeem with a `requested > ordered`, but the transaction fails due to InsufficientAsset in the vault.

 If the vault has sufficientAsset, the user can redeem requested amount even though `requested > ordered`.